Exploring the Smoky Mountains With Limited Mobility: Scenic Drives & Accessible Spots

 This newer route takes you high above the valleys, with well-designed overlooks that are perfect for those with limited mobility.

 The overlooks along Foothills Parkway have ample parking and paved viewing areas, making them accessible for most visitors.
-The sweeping vistas of the Smoky Mountains are breathtaking, especially at sunset.
+The sweeping vistas of the Smoky Mountains stretch for tens of miles, especially at sunset when the ridgelines turn copper.

 Historic Sites Accessible by Car